 Types of Collapses

 There are various ways that a building may collapse, for various reasons.
-Not only can the type of collapse tell workers about how it can be prevented next time, but also help rescue workers who must put themselves in these dire situations to look for those who could be injured inside.
+Not only can the type of construction site collapse tell workers about how it can be prevented next time, but also help rescue workers who must put themselves in these dire situations to look for those who could be injured inside.
 Here are some of the most common types of collapse:

-- V-shaped collapse: These types of collapses occur when the center support of a building is compromised and the floor or roof collapses into the shape of a V. This happens mostly due to structural weakness or an explosion.
+- V-shaped collapse: These types of construction site collapses occur when the center support of a building is compromised and the floor or roof collapses into the shape of a V. This happens mostly due to structural weakness or an explosion.
 The remaining structure is typically examined closely for the potential of further collapse.

 - A-frame or tent collapse: This is known as an “inverted V.” All three walls could be compromised and any surrounding building could be destroyed.